Code-Institute-Submissions/greek-beaches-memory-game/README.md

 ### Known Bugs

 - The cards flip too fast on mobile.
 I tried to fix it with the time out in JS, but then it flips too slowly on desktop.
+Eventually gave the flipping a time out of 100.
 - When you find all the matches at 0 seconds, it shows both modals.
 - You do not see the background slide on the buttons clearly on mobile.